 - Announcements: The instructor will use Announcements on the Course Home page to provide you with course reminders and updates.
 Please check this section frequently for course updates from your instructor. - Ask Your Instructor Discussion: Use this discussion forum to ask questions of your instructor about content or course-related issues with which you are unfamiliar.
 If you encounter difficulties, the instructor is here to help you.
 Please post general course-related questions to the discussion forum so that all students have an opportunity to review the response.
 To access this discussion forum, select Discussions from the Tools dropdown menu. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
-The instructor will generally respond to your email within 48 to 72 hours. - Online meeting: If you have a complex question you would like to discuss with your instructor, please attend office hours.
-If you're unable to attend office hours, you can request to book an online meeting.
+The instructor will do their best to respond to your email within 48 to 72 hours. - Online meeting: If you have a complex question you would like to discuss with your instructor, you may book an online meeting.
 Online meetings depend on the availability of you and the instructor, and are booked on a first come first served basis.